 Coming up with a “labor plan” is important so you know exactly what to do and when.
 Download my FREE worksheet filled with question prompts to help you get better prepared!

 Discuss when to go to the hospital, the twin pregnancy labor signs to look out for, and what to do come delivery time.
 Now you can go into labor knowing exactly what to do with a convenient worksheet!
-Get it below:
+Join my newsletter and get it below—at no cost to you:

 These were the types of symptoms and care I knew nothing about, especially when dealing with twins.
 Hopefully in sharing what I learned, you now have a better understanding of what to expect (and what to do!) come labor time.